Laurie Hanson, Attorney

 She is a shareholder with Long, Reher, Hanson & Price.
 Before joining Long Reher Hanson in 2004, Laurie practiced for fourteen years at the Senior Law Project of the Legal Aid Society of Minneapolis.
 For her efforts in working with families with aging adults and her efforts in drafting Minnesota’s third-party custody statute, she was awarded the Dawn Carlson Family Advocate Award in 2003.
 She also received the prestigious Mary Alice Gooderl Award from the Elder Law Section of the MSBA in 2008 for her contribution to the practice of Elder Law in Minnesota.
 Laurie has been named a Super Lawyer by her peers consistently since 2001.

 Before moving back to Minnesota in 1989, Laurie had a private general practice in Fayetteville, Arkansas.
 She was a Reginald Heber Smith fellow her first two years following law school and worked with Ozark Legal Services in Fayetteville.

 Laurie is a member of the National Academy of Elder Law Attorneys, the Minnesota State Bar Associations, the Minnesota Lavender Bar Association and the Hennepin County Bar Association.
 She is a past Chair of the Elder Law Section of the Minnesota State Bar Association.
-She is a member of the Special Needs Alliance, a national invitation-only non-profit organization committed to helping individuals with disabilities, their families and the professionals who represent them.
+She is on the Board of Directors of the Special Needs Alliance, a national invitation-only non-profit organization committed to helping individuals with disabilities, their families and the professionals who represent them.
 She is also on the Board of Trustees of the Upper Midwest Chapter of the National Multiple Sclerosis Society and is chair of the Audit Committee and the Minnesota State Advocacy council.